walterzy/My-Tour-Of-CPP/13-utilities/01-resource-management.md

 ### Resource Management

-- To work with objects allocated in the *free store*, STL provides two *“smart pointers”* to help manage objects (automatically deallocation):
+- To work with objects allocated in the *free store*, STL provides two *"smart pointers"* to help manage objects (automatically deallocation):
 - `unique_ptr` to represent unique ownership
 - `shared_ptr` to represent shared ownership

-The most basic use of these *“smart pointers”* is to **prevent memory leaks** caused by careless programming (lack of deallocating the objects on free store).
+The most basic use of these *"smart pointers"* is to **prevent memory leaks** caused by careless programming (lack of deallocating the objects on free store).

 ```